verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_privileged-mode.md

 * AppArmor and Seccomp Disabled
 * Unrestricted Network Access

-It’s recommended to avoid using --privileged unless absolutely necessary and to use capabilities and specific device access options instead for better security and control.
+It’s recommended to avoid using --privileged unless necessary and to use capabilities and specific device access options instead for better security and control.

 ### Start a privileged container